Pratas Island: Geography

+Climate

 Politics and government

-The island is part of the Republic of China (Taiwan) with the postal code 817.
+The island is part of the Republic of China|(Taiwan) with the postal code 817.
 Although there are no long-term inhabitants on the island, Pratas is administered by the Kaohsiung City Government under Cijin District (Qijin).
 The island has been uninhabited, yet nations (including China and Japan) have claimed them to be their overseas territory.

 Military

 As of November 2020, about five hundred Taiwanese marines were stationed on Pratas Island.
 The island has a network of underground bunkers.
 According to regulations updated on December 2, 2020, in the event that communication is cut off between mainland Taiwan and Pratas Island or Taiping Island (Itu Aba), the highest-ranking local officer can make the decision to fire back at assailants.

 Cross-strait relations

 The People's Republic of China claims the Pratas Islands (东沙群岛) as part of Chengqu, Shanwei (Swabue), Guangdong Province.

 According to an anonymous PLA source, plans created around 2010 by China for an air defence identification zone in the South China Sea include Pratas Island airspace.
-The PLA's actions near the southeast corner of the Taiwan ADIZ and Pratas Island in late 2020 led to speculation that the area might be declared part of an ADIZ by China.
+The PLA's actions near the southwest corner of the Taiwan ADIZ and Pratas Island in late 2020 led to speculation that the area might be declared part of an ADIZ by China.

 In the later half of 2020, repeated reports of Chinese military exercises and fly overs near the island were interpreted as an apparent attempt to cut off the supply line between Pratas Island and mainland Taiwan.

+The Taiwanese coast guard routinely expels Chinese fishermen from the waters around Pratas Island.
+These fishermen engage in harmful fishing practices including cyanide fishing.